nashdelta/coAlignments/README.md

 `rm tmp_*`

+## Obtain host pairing information

 Return to [NCBI Virus](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/virus?VirusLineage_ss=Viruses,%20taxid:10239&SeqType_s=Nucleotide), this time to download the protein accession codes and the host information (if any) for the [virus](ncbiVirusDat2.zip) which was compressed using the MATLAB script [compressVACH.m](compressVACH.m).
 Note the two NCBI Virus downloads could (and should) have been done at once.

+## Find viral footprints

+Because many viral sequences of interest are polyproteins, the relevent segment must be identified prior to alignment.
+Run the linux script [list2footprint.sh](list2footprint.sh) to identify the top footprint for the query on each sequence in the hitlist (again given a target file and all dependent hit list files).
+Short footprints (less than 50% or some other threshold of the query length) are removed.

+## Obtain host-unique hit lists

-Continue to run Block 2 of [matchTax.m](matchTax.m) which uses this file, [accTax.txt](accTax.txt), and [STRINGtargets.txt](STRINGtargets.txt) to match the host taxa with the virus-host taxa.
+For the host-virus case, run Block 2 of [matchTax.m](matchTax.m) which uses "accTax.txt", and the target file to generate a host-unique hit lists.
+For each host species, the first sequence in the original hitlist is kept as the original hitlist retains the psiblast output in order of decreasing scores.

+# fix

+to match the host taxa with the virus-host taxa.
 This step is performed prior to clustering to remove unpaired (and unnecessary) sequences and decrease compute time.
 This script returns a series of text files with two columns: host protein ID and virus protein ID (note only a subset of these may have known binary interactions) named in the following convention STRINGtargetsRow#\_Ex-Host-Species\_Ex-Virus-Species.txt (e.g. 15_Homo-sapiens\_Vaccinia-virus.txt) as well as the [hostMatchIndex.txt](hostMatchIndex.txt) file.
 This index file contains five fields hostKey(STRING ID), virusKey(STRING ID), aliName(reference above .txt file), numHost(in alignment), numVirus(in alignment), vNoOrtho(number of viruses - all sequences - removed from virus alignment because no ortholog of the target host protein was retrieved in the blast search), and vNoHost(number of viruses removed - all sequences - from the alignment because there is no known host for the virus listed NCBI Virus.

 ## Align sequences

 Given a directory filled with text files labelled in the above convention (only the prefiex n\_ is necessary), run the linux script [match2profAlign.sh](match2profAlign.sh).
 This script takes an input directory containing text files with two columns of matched accession id's, host/virus, and generates alignments for the id's in each column the output are returned to separate directories.

+# New name
+Continue to run Block 2 of [matchTax.m](matchTax.m) which uses this file, [accTax.txt](accTax.txt), and [STRINGtargets.txt](STRINGtargets.txt) to match the host taxa with the virus-host taxa.
+This step is performed prior to clustering to remove unpaired (and unnecessary) sequences and decrease compute time.
+This script returns a series of text files with two columns: host protein ID and virus protein ID (note only a subset of these may have known binary interactions) named in the following convention STRINGtargetsRow#\_Ex-Host-Species\_Ex-Virus-Species.txt (e.g. 15_Homo-sapiens\_Vaccinia-virus.txt) as well as the [hostMatchIndex.txt](hostMatchIndex.txt) file.
+This index file contains five fields hostKey(STRING ID), virusKey(STRING ID), aliName(reference above .txt file), numHost(in alignment), numVirus(in alignment), vNoOrtho(number of viruses - all sequences - removed from virus alignment because no ortholog of the target host protein was retrieved in the blast search), and vNoHost(number of viruses removed - all sequences - from the alignment because there is no known host for the virus listed NCBI Virus.

 ## Create IQ-TREE input